Coat of arms of Morocco

-The current coat of arms of Morocco (formally, the royal coat of arms) was introduced on 14 August 1957.
+The coat of arms of Morocco is the arms of dominion of the King of Morocco.
+It was introduced on 14 August 1957.

 Official description

 The government of Morocco describes the coat of arms as follows:

-Gules, in chief a demi-sun rising, with 15 rays or on a background azure; supported by a fess in bar enarched vert, fusily or and argent; the whole surcharged by a mullet (pentalpha) vert.
+Gules, in chief a demi-sun setting, with 15 rays or on a background azure; supported by a fess in bar enarched vert, fusily or and argent; the whole surcharged by a mullet (pentalpha) vert.
 The shield ensigned by the Royal Crown of Morocco or, embellished with pearls alternately gules and vert; it is bordered with lamrequins or, sustained on 2 cornucopias and supported by two lions proper: the one in dexter in profile and in sinister affronté.